 Type of auditor's report issued Internal control over financial reporting Material weaknesses identified?
 Significant deficiencies identified not considered to be material weaknesses?
 Noncompliance material to financial statements noted?
 Unmodified No None reported No Federal Awards Internal control over major programs Material weaknesses identified?
 Significant deficiencies identified not considered to be material weaknesses?
-Type of auditor's report issued on compliance for major programs Any audit findings disclosed that are required to be reported in accordance with No None reported Unmodified the Uniform Guidance?
-Identification of Major Programs/Projects No CFDA No .
-Emergency Stablization Funds 84.425 Dollar threshold used to distinguish between Type A and Type B Programs \$ 750,000 Auditee qualified as low-risk auditee?
+Type of auditor's report issued on compliance for major programs No None reported Unmodified Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance?
+No Identification of Major Programs/Projects CFDA No. Emergency Stablization Funds Emergency Stablization Funds 84.425U 84.425D Dollar threshold used to distinguish between Type A and Type B Programs \$ 750,000 Auditee qualified as low-risk auditee?
 No